 A Chemical Engineering degree can set you up for work in a variety of industries.
 A large portion of Chemical Engineering jobs is offered in the below mentioned industries.

 - Computer and IT

 - Business Services

-An average entry-level Chemical Engineering job in a company requires the candidate to be well-versed in a diverse set of skills.
+An average entry-level Chemical Engineering job in a company requires you to be well-versed in a diverse set of skills.
 Recruiters look for a mix of academic expertise and problem-solving skills.
-Advanced communication and decision-making skills are also extremely valuable.
+Advanced decision-making and communication skills are also extremely valuable.
 With relevant work experience, a Chemical Engineer can look to earn progress up the ladder into senior and executive roles which also pay competently.

 Higher Education Prospects

 There are plentiful postgraduate courses in Engineering that you can choose from.
 An advanced degree like an MSc Biochemistry or MBA from any of the top engineering institutes can position you for a higher salary package.
 An increasing number of students are also opting for a cross-disciplinary MS in Engineering Management.
-You can also consider research assistant jobs which pay a little lower but offer rewarding career prospects.
-During any course (be it bachelor’s or master’s), a student must supplement their degree with internship experiences, research projects, software skills, communication skills amongst others.
+You can also consider research assistant jobs that pay a little lower but offer rewarding career prospects.
+During any course (be it bachelor’s or master’s), you must supplement your degree with internship experiences, research projects, software skills, communication skills amongst others.

 In the coming years, the demand for chemical engineers will increase along with the work requirements.
 The career has continually evolved and prospective engineers need to keep updating their skills to land top chemical engineering jobs.
 The best way to do that is to attain an advanced degree such as a master’s which will gear you for a senior-level role.
 You can take the help of the AI-enabled algorithm at Leverage Edu that lets you find a perfect mix of course and university suited to your interests and aspirations.